MINUTES OF THE MEETING OF THE RECREATION

 Inspection took place once lockdown was lifted.
 One plot was found to have an enclosed fence which is against the allotment agreement rules.
-The Clerk has asked them to remove the enclosed part and leave it open.
+The Clerk has asked the holder to remove the enclosed part and leave it open.

-Cllr Cox had been approached by holders with fruit cages and poly tunnels as the agreement is unclear about these structures.
-It was agreed by all that they are classed as a structure along with poly tunnels and any other structure so it was RESOLVED to update the agreement from January 2021 to state that one structure of 6’x4’ is allowed per plot and that means, shed, greenhouse, fruit cage, poly-tunnel or any other structure.
+Cllr Cox had been approached by holders with regards fruit cages and poly tunnels as the agreement is unclear about these structures.
+It was agreed by all that they are classed as a structure along with poly tunnels and any other structure so it was RESOLVED to update the agreement from January 2021 to state that one structure of 6’x4’ is allowed per plot (or half plot whichever is rented) and that means, shed, greenhouse, fruit cage, poly-tunnel or any other structure.
 It must be one per plot only.
 Clerk to email and write to all holders pointing out that the agreement will be changed at renewal time in January 2021 and paying their renewal means they agree to the updated agreement.
 It was also agreed that the clerk should point out other clauses such as running businesses from the site and that includes bringing children onto site who are child minded.
-This is not covered by our insurance, only supervised family members of the plot holders.
+This is not covered by our insurance, and is a health and safety risk and cannot be allowed to set a precedent, only supervised family members of the plot holders.

 NOTED that no work has been able to take place on noise issues and anti-climb rollers due to the Covid-19 lockdown, contractors will be on site as soon as they are able.

 NOTED that the MUGA was unlocked on 4 July with volunteers helping locking and unlocking again.